Louis Lorenz Stein: Pharmacy Career

+created a pharmacy museum at Columbia State Historic Park in Columbia, California.
+It depicts a California pharmacy of the late 19th century with authentic furnishings and pharmaceutical ground glass bottles.
+Stein's personal collection of historic pharmacy photographs and artifacts was exhibited at the Oakland Public Museum in 1962.

 Railroad collection

 Stein started collecting railroadiana and soon had a vast railroad collection, which later went to the California State Railroad Museum in Old Sacramento State Historic Park.
-He supervised the repair and reconstruction of one of the East Bay's oldest horsecars (horse-drawn streetcar) in his backyard, which was in service between Temescal, Oakland and the University of California in Berkeley.
+He supervised the repair and reconstruction in his backyard of one of the East Bay's oldest horse-drawn streetcars, which was in service between Temescal, Oakland and the University of California in Berkeley.
 The horsecar is now at the Western Railway Museum near Rio Vista, California.
 The Louis Lorenz Stein, Jr. collection at the California State Railroad Museum represents railroad related papers and documents from 1873 to 1879.

 Photographs from the Louis L. Stein, Jr. Collection are part of the Railroad Museum's photograph collection.
 An example railroad photograph is the 1940s City of San Francisco passenger train.

 In July 1971, at a luncheon attended by over 200 historians, the California Historical Society presented Director Louis Stein their top honor for an individual, the Award of Merit.
 The award was presented by former United States Senator from California, William F. Knowland.

-Historical societies
+Community service

-Stein and his wife were founding members of the Arlington Community Church and he was an ex-honorary Mayor of Kensington.
-He was an active leader in the Alameda County Historical Society, History Guild of the Oakland Museum of California, California Heritage Council, E Clampus Vitus, Railway and Locomotive Historical Society, UC Berkeley Bears Baackers, US Olympic Committee, The Live Oak Athletic Club and the Berkeley-Albany High 12 Club.
+Stein and his wife were founding members of the Arlington Community Church, and he was appointed an Honorary Mayor of Kensington.
+He was an active leader in the Alameda County Historical Society, History Guild of the Oakland Museum of California, California Heritage Council, E Clampus Vitus, Railway and Locomotive Historical Society, UC Berkeley Bears Backers, US Olympic Committee, The Live Oak Athletic Club, and the Berkeley-Albany High 12 Club.
 Stein gave illustrated lectures before civic, fraternal, school, social, political and business groups.

 Stein had a passion for history and collected letters, diaries, manuscripts, photographs, maps, newspapers and historical artifacts.
+He was one of the founders of the Contra Costa County Historical Society in 1950-51.

-On February 9, 1955, he and his wife Midred bought the Vicente Martinez Adobe, built in 1849, for $25,000 to save it from being razed and subdivided.
+On February 9, 1955, he and his wife Mildred bought the Vicente Martinez Adobe, built in 1849, for $25,000 to save it from being razed and subdivided.
 It is now part of the John Muir National Historic Site.

-In July 1978, Stein purchased in a county auction, a historic 500-pound bell that hung in the tower at the Contra Costa County courthouse in Martinez, California, which was built in 1852.
-Stein donated the bell that was placed in the Borland Home in Martinez, which was restored by the Martinez Historical Society to serve as a city museum.
+In July 1978, Stein purchased in a county auction a historic 500-pound bell that hung in the tower at the Contra Costa County courthouse in Martinez, California, which was built in 1852.
+Stein donated the bell to be placed in the Borland House in Martinez, which was restored by the Martinez Historical Society to serve as a city museum.

-In the early 1980s, Stein donated 80 boxes of his historical collections, dating from 1858-1920, relating to Contra Costa County, California to the Contra Costa County Historical Society, which he helped found.
+In the early 1980s, Stein donated 80 boxes of his historical collections, dating from 1858 to 1920, relating to Contra Costa County, California, to the Contra Costa County Historical Society.
 The manuscripts, documents, maps, photographs, newspapers, and ephemera, about 50,000 items, are now in the History Center.

-The Stein Collection at the Contra Costa County Historical Society includes the following photographs: